slatedocs/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ------- | -----------
-type | String | The type of job to execute credentials | JSON object | An object containing two key/values: `partnerUserID` and `partnerUserSecret`, used to authenticate you
+type | String | The type of job to execute credentials | JSON object | An object containing two key/values used to authenticate you: `partnerUserID` and `partnerUserSecret`.
 `inputSettings` | JSON Object | Additional information about the job to execute